 A comprehensive ophthalmologist—also referred to as a general ophthalmologist—can diagnose and treat various eye diseases, as well as prescribe and fit both eyeglasses and contact lenses.
 Our comprehensive ophthalmologists, along with our expert medical team, are here to ensure that your vision is optimized and to manage common ophthalmic conditions such as astigmatism and macular degeneration.
 Our ophthalmologists work closely with our surgical specialists to guarantee that our patients receive the highest level of care.

 Comprehensive eye care is an essential part of maintaining both eye health and overall general health.
-Our eyes are one of the most complex organs in our body, and comprehensive eye exams evaluate our vision, along with a complete evaluation of our health.
+Our eyes are one of the most complex organs in our body, and comprehensive eye exams evaluate our vision, along with an overall evaluation of our health.
 Our eyes can provide ophthalmologists with insight and information regarding our general health, specifically information related to high blood pressure and diabetes.

 A comprehensive eye exam is an important aspect of taking care of your eyes, vision, and overall general health.
 A comprehensive eye exam may include, but is not limited to, some of the following things: